Why 5G is Safe: 5 Facts that Debunk 5G Conspiracy Theories

 Lastly, let’s talk about the Spanish flu.

-The 5G conspiracist also whole-heartedly believes that radio waves caused the 1918 flu.
+5G conspiracies also whole-heartedly believe that radio waves caused the 1918 flu.
 Yet, he fails to mention that the first commercial radio station was built in 1920, two years after the outbreak.
 As well, the Spanish flu only lasted 2 years, while radio continued to grow and become a staple for communication around the world. (source: RCI)

 3. No, You’re Not Sensitive to 5G

 Some people believe they have electromagnetic hypersensitivity (EHS) and are negatively affected by electromagnetic frequencies (EMF).
 The World Health Organization (WHO) clarifies that there is no scientific basis linking EMF to cause EHS symptoms (headaches, tiredness, nausea).
 Instead, there is an indication that these ordinary “EHS” symptoms are caused by pre-existing conditions.
 They can also be the result of people worrying so much about EMF’s possibilities that they convince themselves they are experiencing EHS, like the nocebo effect. (source: WHO)